The Amazing Race 33: Contestants

 In 2022, Caro Viehweg and Ray Gantt appeared on the fifth season of MTV's Ex on the Beach.
 Cayla Platt competed on the first season of The Challenge: USA.
 Dusty Harris competed on the second season of The Challenge: USA.
 In 2023, Gantt competed on Love Island Games.
 Lulu and Lala Gonzalez competed on Raid the Cage.
 In 2025, Gantt appeared on the third season of Perfect Match.
+In 2026, Arun Kumar competed on the second season of 99 to Beat.

 Results

 The following teams are listed with their placements in each leg.
 Placements are listed in finishing order.
 Note that the race was suspended at the end of leg 3 due to the COVID-19 pandemic and resumed a year-and-a-half later.